About the University-Model®

 UM vs. Non-UM School Data

-The University-Model® demonstrates significant benefits when compared to the UM school.
+The University-Model® demonstrates significant benefits when compared to the non-UM school.

 According to a 2011 Harvard study titled “Pathways to Prosperity,” just 56 percent of students who embark on a bachelor’s degree program finish within six years.
 According to the Organization for Economic Cooperation and Development, just 46 percent of Americans complete college once they start, worst among the 18 countries it tracks.